TurnrDev/Ama/README.md

 - **1st**: 2

 ### Spells
 - **Hunter's Mark** (Ranger, PHB)
-1st-level divination
+    _1st-level divination_

-Casting Time: 1 bonus action
+    **Casting Time**: 1 bonus action
-Range: 90 feet
+    **Range**: 90 feet
-Components: V
+    **Components**: V
-Duration: Concentration, up to 1 hour
+    **Duration**: Concentration, up to 1 hour

-Vou choose a creature you can see within range and mystically mark it as your quarry.
-Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack. and you have advantage on any Wisdom (Perception) or Wisdom (Survival) check you make to find it. lf the target drops to O hit points before this spell ends. you can use a bonus action on a subsequent turn of yours to mark a new creature.
+    You choose a creature you can see within range and mystically mark it as your quarry.
+Until the spell ends, you deal an extra **1d6** damage to the target whenever you hit it with a weapon attack. and you have advantage on any **Wisdom (Perception)** or **Wisdom (Survival)** check you make to find it.
+If the target drops to O hit points before this spell ends. you can use a bonus action on a subsequent turn of yours to mark a new creature.
-At Higher Leveis.
-When you cast this spell using a spell slot of 3rd or 4th leveI, you can maintain your concentration on the spell for up to 8 hours.
-When you use a spell slot of 5th levei or higher, you can maintain your concentration on the spell for up to 24 hours.
+    **_At Higher Levels:_** When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
+When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.
 - **Water Bullet** (Ranger, Obojima)
     _1st-level evocation (Druid, Ranger, Sorcerer, Wizard)_